 Let me quantify the opportunity cost for our household, as a result of student loan debt.

 Our combined monthly payment was $800/Month during the 5 years it took us to pay off both loans.
 Had we started our careers debt free, we could have invested that cash instead during those 5 years.
 This would have earned us close to $60,000, using the returns from that period.

 If we had taken that $60,000 after 5 years, and parked it until full retirement, our net worth advantage would be over $1,000,000.
 That’s a significant opportunity cost!!

 Minimize the Student Loan Curse

-A recent discussion with a Max Your Freedom blog reader made me wonder about opportunity costs relative to student loan debt.
+A past discussion with a Max Your Freedom blog reader made me wonder about opportunity costs relative to student loan debt.
 That discussion is what inspired me to write this post.
 Just like our household 15 years ago, this reader’s household carries a substantial amount of student loan debt.

 It’s their single largest obstacle to financial freedom.
 The only way to remove the curse completely is to pay off the loans, or hope for some type of loan forgiveness.
 In the meantime however, there are some deliberate actions similar households can take to minimize the impact.